pigeonflight/Recipe-Website-Tutorial/docs/tutorials/starting-adding-custom-views.rst

 In case you didn't get it working last time, this is a quick reminder of getting started.
 We'll create a project called `RecipeWebsite`.

-.. note:: Remember to declare the http_proxy BEFORE doing anything else.
+.. note:: If you are on campus, remember to declare the http_proxy BEFORE doing anything else.

        for Unix
             export http_proxy=scalpel:8080